-Spring 2018.
-New ~ Dancing Strings Harp Ensemble
+Spring 2018 ~ New Harp Group ~ Dancing Strings Harp Ensemble

 The newly formed Dancing String Harp Ensemble consists of a number of Diana’s students who’re dedicated to bringing the world together through the music of the harp.
 DSHE performs a wide range of world, sacred music, and compositions composed expressively for the harp.
 The ensemble features the members playing on a variety of Celtic-style lever harps.
 Their first performances will be end of May and early June throughout the East Bay.
 Check Diana’s events page for dates and details.

 Now out and available on CD Baby is a healing CD called, A Light in the Darkness – Support Along the Journey of Grief. with Julia Ellis, MA, Hospice Bereavement Counselor, Guided Meditation, and Diana on Harp.
 Some words by Julia about this recording: “While grief is a universal experience, your grief is unique.
 You may find it overwhelming, or you may find it hard to access at all.
 Wherever you are on your journey through grief, this recording offers guidance and support, and invites you into a place of greater compassion for yourself. — I’m very proud of this CD and have already seen it helping a number of people who are grieving.”

 A recording of music Diana’s written and performed by San Francisco’s Grace Cathedral Labyrinth for over 25 years.
 Joining her is her longtime musical partner, harpist Portia Diwa.
 Music from the Labyrinth, from Chartres to Grace, has happily been released and is now available thru this website, in stores, and on CD Baby.